From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 The Executive Summary

 Malik hit $58K/month running his software consultancy.
-Revenue growing, team of 6, everything moving forward.
-But he was working 60+ hours weekly, and 60% of his time was still client delivery.
+Revenue was growing, the team had 6 people, and everything looked like it was moving forward.
+But he was working more than 60 hours each week, and 60% of his time was still client delivery.

 Then he saw the pattern data on what breaks at $75K.